About Brad D. Smith

 Career & Education

 After graduating from Ceredo-Kenova High School, Brad D. Smith attended The United States Military Academy (West Point) in New York for one semester.
-He decided to leave the academy and returned to West Virginia to attend Marshall University, where he received his bachelor’s degree in business administration.
-Unlike graduates who leave their college campuses and allow them to become memory only, Brad’s final day as a student was only the beginning of his lifelong relationship with the institution.
+He decided to leave the academy, returning to West Virginia to attend Marshall University.
+Here, he received his bachelor’s degree in business administration.
+With pride as a son of Marshall, Brad’s final day as a student was only the beginning of his lifelong relationship with the institution.

 Brad received his master’s degree in management from Aquinas College in Michigan, while undertaking the first stop in his business career — a sales position with PepsiCo.
 Following that position were stints with 7-UP and ADVO, before he was hired as a Senior VP of Marketing & Business Development with ADP.